-Prior to the earthquakes, Tthe gabion basketsreno mattresses between the boat ramp and Jellicoe Marsh were already being overtopped, some erosion was occurring on the landward side, have slumped and some have had opened up, spilling their contents.
-Their decline has been exacerbated by the earthquakes with significant lateral spread and slumping occurring They are being overwhelmed by tidal water and are no longer effective.
+Prior to the earthquakes, the reno mattresses between the boat ramp and Jellicoe Marsh were already being overtopped, some erosion was occurring on the landward side, and some had opened up, spilling their contents.
+Their decline has been exacerbated by the earthquakes with significant lateral spread and slumping occurring.
+They are being overwhelmed by tidal water and are no longer effective.
 Erosion is occurring on the landward side.
 Some of the low lying areas are beginning to stabilise with new, low gradient beaches forming.
-Other areas will continue to erode without managemen intervention before reaching a new equilibrium.
-They are being overwhelmed by tidal water and are no longer effective.
-Both hard engineered and soft engineered solutions need to be considered for ongoing protection of this area.
+Other areas will continue to erode without management intervention before reaching a new equilibrium.

 Existing salt marsh areas are still effectively protecting the estuary edge from erosion and are responding to the changed environment.
-The stretches of river and estuary margin that are vegetated with salt marsh continue to be well protected from erosion.
-However, post earthquake, some areas, particularly around Bridge St, have settled below the level at which the salt marsh can survive.
+However, post-earthquake, some areas, particularly around Bridge St, have settled below the level at which the salt marsh can survive.
 The salt marsh is beginning to migrate inland to ground that has settled at a level now suitable for its survival.
 It is important to allow this inland migration of salt marsh both for the natural defence it offers against erosion and for the important ecological habitat it provides.

-A summary of the hard and soft engineered options are presented in Table 2Table 2 below.
+A summary of the hard and soft engineered options are presented in Table 2 below.